afflicto/webdev/README.md

 # webdev
-Command-line tool for managing your local web development environment on Windows with Wamp.
+Command-line tool for managing your local web development projects on Windows with WAMP.